KadenCiesielski/webdevg3/readme.txt

 Improvements:
+Kaden:
-Home and gallery pages now utilize a fade in for improved visuals Images are now viewable in gallery and can be enlarged within the page Overall general improvement to presentation and readability
+Home and gallery pages now utilize a fade in for improved visuals Images are now viewable in gallery and can be enlarged within the page Overall general improvement to presentation and readability Use of w3.css styles
+Use of JavaScript

 Michael:
 - Menu